 Client: “We’re working on a [insert industry sector here] merger / acquisition and we need a name.
 We (the deal team) thought we could do this ourselves but the lawyer’s just told us we can’t get the trademark on the name we like.
 Bad news is that the CEO wants the new name in time for announcement which is in two weeks.
+Oh, and, er … it would be great if we could have a cool ticker as well!
 Can you help?“

 A pattern is emerging